hypo69/hypo/docs/gemini/set 0/en/explainer/src/scenario/__init__.md

 ```

 **Dependencies Analysis:**  The code imports functions from a `.executor` submodule (`hypotez/src/scenario/executor.py`).
 These imports suggest the existence of supporting functions for loading, processing and executing scenario data in a structured manner.
 This implies that the `executor` module likely contains the core logic for interacting with the `Supplier` object and implementing the scenario logic itself.
-The diagram demonstrates the usage and interaction between modules, illustrating the flow of data and control between functions.
+The diagram demonStartes the usage and interaction between modules, illuStarting the flow of data and control between functions.

 ## <explanation>

 * **Imports:** The line `from .executor import ...` imports functions related to scenario execution from the `executor` module within the same package (`scenario`).
-This suggests a modular design where the `scenario` module orchestrates the execution process and relies on the `executor` module to perform the actual work.
+This suggests a modular design where the `scenario` module orcheStartes the execution process and relies on the `executor` module to perform the actual work.
 This organization promotes code reusability and maintainability.
 The imported functions are likely handling the low-level interactions with the PrestaShop API or other components.

 * **Classes (implied):** The code mentions a `Supplier` class.
 This is not defined directly, but implied to exist within the `.executor` module.
 This class likely handles the interaction and communication with the specific data source.
 This class would have attributes for data sources and methods to acquire data.